 Regina: In 2021, the Bylaw Enforcement branch addressed the backlog of outstanding cases and introduced new processes resulting in an increase in compliance rates.
-Our data includes compliance for cases started proactively by officers in the field as well as requests for service received from residents from residents, which is why our percentage of compliance exceeds 100%.
+Our data includes compliance for cases started proactively by officers in the field as well as requests for service received from residents from residents, which is why our percentage of compliance exceeds 100% in both 2021 and 2022.